fastify/fastify/docs/Getting-Started.md

 ### Extend your server
 <a name="extend-server"></a>

-Fastify is built to be extremely extensible and very minimal, We believe that a bare minimum framework is all that is necessary to make great applications possible.<br/>
+Fastify is built to be extremely extensible and very minimal, We believe that a bare minimum framework is all that is necessary to make great applications possible.

 In other words, Fastify is not a "batteries included" framework, and relies on an amazing [ecosystem](./Ecosystem.md)!

 ### Test your server
 <a name="test-server"></a>

-Fastify does not offer a testing framework, but we do recommend a way to write your tests that uses the features and the architecture of Fastify.<br/>
+Fastify does not offer a testing framework, but we do recommend a way to write your tests that uses the features and the architecture of Fastify.

 Read the [testing](./Testing.md) documentation to learn more!

 ### Run your server from CLI